License Restrictions for API Users

 Decline of the Requests

 The request will be declined only if the number of requests in the internal queue is greater than 20, or the request remains in the queue for more than 10 minutes.
-MYOB Advanced gives no indication that a request is added to the queue or being processed; the application that makes a request should stay connected and wait for the response.
+MYOB Acumatica gives no indication that a request is added to the queue or being processed; the application that makes a request should stay connected and wait for the response.

-For example, suppose that during one second, each of 50 external applications sends a web services API request to one MYOB Advanced server.
+For example, suppose that during one second, each of 50 external applications sends a web services API request to one MYOB Acumatica server.
 Suppose also that each request is processed for 1 second and that the maximum number of concurrent web services API requests in the license is 16.
 In this case, the first 16 requests will be passed to 16 API processing cores immediately.
 The next 20 requests will wait in the internal queue, and the last 14 requests will be declined.

 Lifecycle of the Requests